pharrington/Solitairey/README.md

-Solitairey is an Javascript Solitaire collection using YUI 3.
+Solitairey is a JavaScript Solitaire collection using YUI 3.

 Current games include: